 The Collective Arbiter of Value

-From this point of view, the idea of public value could be distinguished from a concept called private value in two different ways.
-First, the concept could refer to the object of valuation.
+From this point of view, public value could be distinguished from private value in two different ways.
+First, the value concept could refer to the object of valuation.
 In the case of private value, one could say that what is valued is an individual’s own material well being.
-That is what we ordinarily assume when we are talking about home economicus.
-In the case of public value, the object of valuation is not one’s own material welfare, but the welfare of others or the doing of one’s moral and legal duties to others in the society, or the achievement of an aggregate social condition that could be described as a good and just society.
-Here we might be talking about homo civicus, or homo politicus.
-Second, the concept could refer to the social unit that making the valuation – the arbiter of value.
+In the case of public value, the object of valuation is not one’s own material welfare, but the welfare of others, the fulfillment of one’s moral and legal duties to others, or the achievement of a good and just society.
+Second, the concept could refer to the social unit that making the valuation — the arbiter of value.
 In the case of private value, the arbiter of value would be an individual.
-In the case of public value, the arbiter would be the collective.
+In the case of public value, the arbiter would be a collective of some kind.

 Table 1 sets out a simple matrix composed of these elements.
 It is not hard to locate particular social spheres that seem to be the places where these different kinds of values are expressed.
-The top left of the matrix looks like the sphere of market transactions in which those with material desires meet those with products and services in mutually beneficial trade, and a certain kind of material prosperity for the society as a whole.
-The bottom right of the matrix looks like the sphere of politics and government in which a public is called into existence to collectively decide what will be done with the collectively owned assets of government to help individuals understand and do their duty to one another, and to bring into existence a society that roughly corresponds to a contemporary and contingent view of a good and just society.
+The top left of the matrix looks like the sphere of market transactions in which those with material desires meet those with products and services in mutually beneficial trade, producing a certain kind of material prosperity for the society as a whole.
+The bottom right of the matrix looks like the sphere of politics and government in which a public is called into existence to collectively decide what will be done with the collectively owned assets of government to help individuals understand and do their duty to one another and to bring into existence a society that roughly corresponds to a contemporary and contingent view of a good and just society.
 The top right cell of the matrix could be described as the sphere of citizenship in which individuals develop and act on their social views as well as their individual material desires.
-This is the basic ground of social, civic, and political action – the desire of individuals to see their ideas of what they owe to one another in their private, social, and political lives realized through their own direct efforts to realize those conditions, or to petition the government for help in producing their more or less idiosyncratic views of the good and the just.
+This is the basic ground of social, civic, and political action, where individuals seek to realize their ideas of what they owe to one another in their private, social, and political lives through their own direct efforts or by petitioning the government for help in producing their more or less idiosyncratic views of the good and the just.
 The bottom left of the matrix represents a sphere in which individuals or groups of individuals make arguments in the collective political arena that their individual or collective material interests deserve to be recognized in public policy.
-An example of handicapped persons, or those who were the victims of an unforeseeable natural disaster, or children in poverty could be examples of individuals and similarly situated social groups who could make a collective appeal for society as a whole to attend to their material welfare, in addition to their civil and political rights.
+Disabled persons, or victims of natural disasters, or children in poverty could be examples of individuals and similarly situated social groups who could make a collective appeal for society as a whole to attend to their material welfare, in addition to their civil and political rights.